oltree/online-cinema-backend/README.md

 - `test:cov`: Runs the unit tests and generates a coverage report.
 - `test:debug`: Runs the unit tests in debug mode.
 - `test:e2e`: Runs the end-to-end tests using Jest and a custom configuration.

-## Technologies and Dependencies

-- **Nest.js:** A progressive Node.js framework for building efficient and scalable server-side applications.
-- **TypeScript:** A statically typed superset of JavaScript that enables the use of modern ECMAScript features.
-- **MongoDB:** A popular NoSQL database used for storing application data.
-- **Passport:** A flexible authentication middleware for Node.js.
-- **JWT:** JSON Web Tokens for secure authentication and authorization.
-- **Mongoose:** An Object Data Modeling (ODM) library for MongoDB and Node.js.
-- **RxJS:** A library for reactive programming using Observables.
-- **Telegraf:** A modern Telegram Bot Framework for Node.js.

-## Development Tools

-- **ESLint:** A pluggable linting utility for JavaScript and TypeScript.
-- **Prettier:** An opinionated code formatter that enforces consistent code style.
-- **Jest:** A JavaScript testing framework with a focus on simplicity and performance.

 ## Contact